-WNBA 101: Everything You Need to Know About the Gayest Sports League in the World
+WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 Welcome to Your WNBA 101 Guide

-Something started to change for me a couple of years ago because it was brought to my attention how insanely hot WNBA players are.
+Something started to change for me a couple of years ago. it was brought to my attention how insanely hot WNBA players are.
 That was step one.

-If you’re someone who has always glazed over when anyone talked “sports” and now you have a little (or a lot) of anxiety around how to even jump in, even though you’d really like to try because you hear its gay and fun… welcome!
+But what if you’re someone who has always glazed over when anyone talked “sports”?
+And now you have a little (or a lot) of anxiety around how to even jump in, even though you’d really like to try because you hear its gay and fun… Welcome!
 I’m so excited to have you!

-I’m going to hand hold you step-by-step — in obsessive, but also very accessible detail! — through everything you could possibly need to know.
-Fom what are the rules of a basketball game, anyway?
+I’m going to hand hold you step-by-step — in obsessive, but also very accessible detail! — through everything you could possibly need to know about the WNBA.
+From what are the rules of a basketball game, anyway?
 To where to buy cute merch, how to watch games, who’s all gay here, and the queer politics of the league.

-Kierstan Bell of the Las Vegas Aces posing with her key to the city after the Aces became national champs last year.
+Kierstan Bell of the Las Vegas Aces posing with her key to the city after the Aces became 2022 national champs.
 (Photo by Ethan Miller/Getty Images)

 See?
 What did I say?
 Incredibly gay, insanely hot.

-What Are the Basic Objectives to a Basketball Game?
+What Are the Basic Rules of a WNBA Game?

 When it’s your turn to have the ball (this is called offense) — every time the ball goes into the basket, your team gets two-three points.
 If the other team has the ball, then your goal is to stop them from getting the ball into the basket (this is called defense).
 At the end of the game, the team with the most points win.

-Famously, Janelle Monáe messed this up while dressed as Lola Bunny from Space Jam while playing in the NBA All-Star game earlier this year, which resulted in NBA Hall of Famer (and Zaya Wade’s Dad) Dwyane Wade hilariously yelling to her “Janelle, we on offense!”
+Famously, Janelle Monáe messed this up while dressed as Lola Bunny from Space Jam in the 2023 NBA All-Star game, which resulted in NBA Hall of Famer (and Zaya Wade’s Dad) Dwyane Wade hilariously yelling to her “Janelle, we on offense!”
 And if you think I have video, you are absolutely right:

 Each game starts at the center of the court, also known as the half court line.
 A ball is thrown up high by the referee and the team that catches the ball is the first to be on offense (again, trying to get the ball in the baket).
 The other team is on defense (again, trying to stop the ball from getting into the basket).

-There is a certain amount of time that the offensive team has to try and get the ball into the basket, otherwise known as “the hoop” — in professional sports that allowed time is known by fans as the “shot clock” and in the WNBA the shot clock is 24 seconds.
+There is a certain amount of time that the offensive team has to try and get the ball into the basket, otherwise known as “the hoop” — that allowed time is known by fans as the “shot clock” and in the WNBA the shot clock is 24 seconds.

 So, to recap: Your team has 24 second to get the ball in the hoop, and the other team will try like hell to stop you.
 If you get the ball into the hoop, great!
 You get some points.
 But if you don’t even make an attempt at getting said ball into said hoop before the 24 seconds are over, then the other automatically team gets the ball.
 That means they’re now on offense and will now try to get the ball into their own hoop, you’re now on defense and it is your job to stop them.